gridbugs/gridbugs.org/collections/_posts/2023-01-21-playing-sound-on-the-nes-by-directly-setting-its-dmc-output.md

 I've written {% local conways-game-of-life-on-the-nes-in-rust/#rust | before %}
 about using Rust as a macro language for NES assembly programming.
-Here is some Rust code that generates the sequence of instructions that play a 440Hz sine wave by setting the DMC's load register:
+Here is some Rust code that generates the sequence of instructions that plays a 440Hz sine wave by setting the DMC's load register:
 ```rust
 const NUM_SAMPLES: usize = 678;